MarcosDemetry/MarcosDemetry.github.io/teaching.md

 </details>

 ### Principles of Micro- and Macroeconomics, Uppsala University
 __Teaching Assistant__ for the first-year undergraduate course A/Principles of Micro- and Macroeconomics.
 As a seminar leader, I discussed and __evaluated term papers__ and __presentations__ on economic theory and its applications by the students.
-The students participated in __three seminars__ where they producde a paper on a topic of their choice within economic theory, and in the final seminar both presented and defended their paper.
+The students participated in __three seminars__ where they produced a paper on a topic of their choice within economic theory, and in the final seminar both presented and defended their paper.